shinhanbyeol/age-viewer-2.0/README.md

 ## Introduction

-this project is a viewer for Apache AGE,
-AGE is a graph database that is postgresql extension, and this viewer is a desktop application that can be used to visualize the graph data stored in AGE.
+this project is a viewer for Apache AGE, AgensGraph AGE is a graph database that is postgresql extension, and this viewer is a desktop application that can be used to visualize the graph data stored in AGE.

 It will be developed to support Mac OS X, Windows, and Linux.